 Holidays / Vacation

 Employers are not required to provide holiday or vacation pay.

-Illinois does not have any law regarding breaks.
-However, an unpaid meal period of at least 20 minutes must be given to employees who are scheduled to work 7.5 hours or more.
+Illinois requires an unpaid meal period of at least 20 minutes must be given to employees who are scheduled to work 7.5 hours or more.
 The meal period must be given no later than 5 hours after the employee starts work.

 The following can be deducted from employees’ checks:

 - Deductions required by law, such as taxes

 - Deductions that benefit the employee, such as union dues, health insurance premiums, etc.